cherry-1024/pvtm-core/README.md

 ```

-Install the required packages using pip
+Install the required packages using pip.
+To install all packages required for topic generation and visualization use
 ```
 pip install -r requirements.txt
 ```
-installs all packages required for topic generation and visualization.

-If you don't want the visualizations use
+If you don't want the visualizations (they need Inkscape, R and C++) use
 ```
 pip install -r requirements_light.txt
 ```